 Investing in Bonds

-For years, investors were told that stocks were the best vehicle for long-term savings, and that sentiment persists today even in the wake of two market crashes thus far in the millennium.
+For years, investors were told that stocks were the best vehicle for long-term savings, and that sentiment persists today even in the wake of two stock market crashes thus far in the 21st century.
 But those who downplay the role of bonds may be missing out on significant opportunities.
-In fact, bonds are as important today as ever.
-Here is a brief overview of four important reasons to consider an allocation to bonds:
+In fact, bonds are as important to a portfolio today as ever.
+Here is a brief overview of four important reasons to consider allocating some of it to bonds.

 Bonds are therefore a popular option for those who need to live off of their investment income.

-Fixed income investments are very useful for people nearing the point where they will need to use the cash they have invested – for instance, an investor within five years of retirement or someone who needs to tap their child’s college fund to pay for school.
-While stocks can experience huge volatility in a short period – such as the crash of 2001-2002 or the financial crisis of 2008 – a diversified bond portfolio is much less likely to suffer large losses in a short period.
-As a result, investors often increase their allocation to fixed income, and decrease their allocation to equities, as they move closer to their goal.
+Fixed income investments are very useful for people nearing the point where they will need to use the cash they have invested – for instance, an investor within five years of retirement or a parent whose child is starting college.
+While stocks can experience huge volatility in a brief period – such as the crash of 2001-2002 or the financial crisis of 2008-2009 – a diversified bond portfolio is much less likely to suffer large losses short-term.
+As a result, investors often increase their allocation to fixed income, and decrease their allocation to equities, as they move closer to their goals.

 Certain types of bonds can also be useful for those who need to reduce their tax burdens.
 While the income on bank instruments, most money market funds, and equities are taxable unless held in a tax-deferred account, the interest on municipal bonds is tax-free on the federal level and, for investors who own a municipal bond issued by the state in which they reside, on the state level as well.
 In addition, the income from U.S. Treasuries is tax-free on the state and local levels.
-While it isn’t always wise to invest in tax-advantaged securities, especially for investors in lower tax brackets, the fixed income universe offers a number of vehicles investors can use to minimize their tax burden.
+While tax reasons shouldn't be the foremost reason to choose an investment, especially for investors in lower tax brackets, the fixed income universe offers a number of vehicles investors can use to minimize their tax burden.